runfinch/finch-website/docs/docs/managing-finch/macos/upgrading-finch.md

 # Upgrading Finch

-Finch releases updates on a regular cadence, to find the latest release and the subsequent release notes, see the [Release Notes](../../changelog.md).
+Finch releases updates on a regular cadence.
+To find the latest release and information on what was included see the [release notes](../../changelog.md).

-Finch packages upgrades of all components of the stack, including the latest operating system image.
-As part of a Finch upgrade, all container data (container images and container volumes) are persisted between upgrades.
+A Finch release includes new versions of all components of the stack, including the latest operating system patches.
+As part of a Finch upgrade, all container related data (container images and container volumes) are persisted between upgrades.

 ## Upgrading Finch with [homebrew](https://brew.sh/)